Ariana Grande's net worth, career and expensive things she owns

 Even before her music, Ariana Grande had a successful television career.
 Besides Victorious, she starred in a season of Nickelodeon’s spinoff series Sam & Cat (2013-2014) and appeared in the first season of Scream Queens (2015).

 The “Bang Bang” star was a coach in NBC’s The Voice, and it contributes significantly to plumping her net worth.
-Surpassing the other coaches, Ari reportedly pocketed somewhere around USD 20-25 million in the season.
+Surpassing the other coaches, Ari reportedly pocketed somewhere around USD 20-25 million (over INR 163 – INR 204 crore) in the season.

 She is also a beauty mogul